Gabriel & Dresden: Rise to fame (2003–2008)

 In 2004 they released their first mix CD, Bloom, after having their seventh #1 Billboard Dance Chart Hit with the Madonna & Britney Spears collaboration "Me Against the Music".
 They worked on their own group Motorcycle with JES, resulting in their signature song "As the Rush Comes", which reached #11 on the UK singles charts.
 Their remix of Josh's side project Andain's "Beautiful Things" also became a club and radio anthem around the world.
 They entered the prestigious DJ Magazine Top 100 DJ's poll in 2003 at #43.
 They steadily climbed the Top 100 chart in the following years, placing at 40 in 2004, 33 in 2005, and peaking at 20 in 2006.
 Also in 2005, they released "Without You Near" in cooperation with Markus Schulz and Departure as well as "Zocalo" with Armin Van Buuren, which was featured on his album Shivers.

 Their remix for Above & Beyond's "No One on Earth" was voted the #1 track of the year for 2004 on Armin Van Buuren's A State of Trance radio show.

 In 2005 Gabriel & Dresden started their own label, Organized Nature, which was intended mainly to release their own material.
 Their first release on the label was the song "Arcadia" which gained immediate favor with DJs such as Tiësto and Armin Van Buuren.
 Josh and Dave spent most of 2005 in the studio recording their eponymous debut album, Gabriel & Dresden, featuring vocals from Molly Bancroft and Jan Burton.
 The album was released in June 2006 and had two hits, "Tracking Treasure Down" and "Dangerous Power", which both topped the Billboard Hot Dance Club Songs charts.
 "Dangerous Power" also won an WMC IDMA Award for "Best Alternative / Dance Single" in 2007.

-In 2007 they released the highly regarded Toolroom Knights, Vol. 2 compilation on Mark Knight's label Toolroom Records, which featured their exclusive remix of The Killers' "Read My Mind".
+In 2007 they released the highly regarded Toolroom Knights compilation on Mark Knight's label Toolroom Records, which featured their exclusive remix of The Killers' "Read My Mind".